Revisiting an Old Friend

 Ever since I was a child I wanted to be a ventriloquist and or comedian.
 My mom bought me "Big Bird" and "Lester" ventriloquist puppets when I was a child.
 "Lester" was the puppet of ventriloquist Willie Tyler who was popular in the early 1970s.
-In 1972 I was watching Willie Tyler Rowan & Martin's Laugh In, featuring he and Lester.
+At the young age of seven years old In 1972, I was watching Willie Tyler Rowan & Martin's Laugh In, featuring he and Lester.
 I told my mom I wanted a Lester puppet and thus began my love for this beloved art form.

 She ordered it from the Sears Roebuck Catalog and Santa Clause left it under the Christmas Tree that year.
 Like the Big Bird puppet, I pulled the strings and nothing came out of their mouths.
 My mom explained to me that I had to throw my voice.
 She taught me a thing or two about ventriloquism but it didn't take.
 Then she bought me a magic set.
 I performed for family and friends but that didn't take either.
 My mother was somewhat disappointed because she always thought I was good at doing impressions of people.

 After working professionally as a drummer in two bands I gave that up to begin a career in comedy and improvisation.
 I did that professionally for a few years but that fizzled out too.
 Then I became a Karaoke Jockey for Karaoke America TV show with host Bobby Locke for nine years but I wasn't satisfied with that either.
 I wanted to try to become a ventriloquist again but time, money, and finances stifled that desire.